YoannAnselmetti/Pop-Con/README.md

     str_coverage=str(variant).split()[x].split(":")[1]
 IndexError: list index out of range
 ```
-Pop-Con was only tested on VCF files produced by *GATK* or *read2snp*.
-If you used others varaiant caller tool and encountered can you please write an issue.
-I'll try to shortly produce a new module for the VCF of this variant caller.
+This error can also arise if you used an other variant caller tool than *GATK* or *read2snp* as Pop-Con was only tested on VCF files produced by those.
+If you encountered such problem can you please write an issue, I'll try to shortly produce a new module to parse the VCF produced by the variant caller you used.

 MISCELLANEOUS